The child of parents who were violent, controlling or just cold can turn the pain they suffered into a deep understanding of themselves.

-Like it or not, our relationship with our Parent will have a lifelong influence on our existence, health, behavior, and self-love.
-If we’re lucky, that legacy will be at the best a positive one.
+Like it or not, our relationship with our Parents will have a lifelong influence on our existence, health, behavior, and self-love.
+If we’re lucky, that legacy will be at best a positive one.
 But what happens when you are raised by a ‘difficult’ parent?

 For most parents and their children, whatever their conflicts, misunderstand or different in their opinion, the relationship is largely nourishing, supportive and loveable.
 But for some, there’s more pain in the parent-child relationship than comfort and joy.

 ‘My mother’s violent and unpredictable outbursts can still affect me today’, says Susan, a participant from the last Primal Process in Lithuania.

 When I completed my thesis in Clinical Psychology 27 years ago, I found out that difficult parents seemed to fall into a distinct sequence of their negative emotional behavior and negative traits, each resulting in its own particular personality; a lifelong influence for the child.

 Once you become aware of which of the patterns your “difficult” parent belongs to, and take time to feel what really happened in your relationship with them, you can understand much more about your life, the way you relate with people and how you can or do not love yourself.

 There are three major parent dysfunctional patterns of behavior that I see frequently in groups and sessions.